Job Function: Washington DC

 - Incumbent regularly interacts with staff at all levels within NDI.

 - Incumbent regularly interacts with NDI partners, funders, and other stakeholders, including international development organizations, civic organizations, NDI''s network of volunteers, trainers, and experts, political leaders and other key program contacts.

-- Bachelor's degree, preferably in International Relations, Political Science, African Studies, or a related field, or equivalent experience.
+- Bachelor's degree, preferably in International Relations, Political Science or a related field, or equivalent experience.
 Graduate degree in a similar discipline preferred.

 - Five years of relevant work experience in international-development, community organizing, political campaigns, or legislative affairs, or a similar field, including experience in program strategy and design.
 An advanced degree or work towards one in a relevant discipline may be substituted for required years of experience on a one-for-one basis.

-- Prior relevant international field work experience performed in-country, particularly in the Southern and East Africa region, is highly desired.
+- Prior relevant international field work experience performed in-country is highly desired.

 - Advanced knowledge and competence in one or more of NDI's international development disciplines, e.g. political campaigns, elections, community organizing, technology innovation, etc.